bhoptee/trueman-chiro/src/pages/about.md

 ---
 title: About
-excerpt: About
+excerpt: "At Vantage Chiropractic we’re about getting you back to what you want to do.
+Whether that’s sports, hobbies or just everyday life. "
 sections:
   - type: section_features
     background: gray
     features:
       - type: feature_item
         content: >-
-          At Vantage Chiropractic we’re about getting you back to what you want to do.
-Whether that’s sports, hobbies or just everyday life.
           We are functionally orientated, meaning that we look to help how your body is working through:

           * Identifying and understanding your goals